SDGGiesbrecht/Workspace/README.md

 )
 ```

-The library’s module can then be imported in source files:
+The module can then be imported in source files:

 ```swift
 import WorkspaceConfiguration